afroisalreadyinu/django-drapes/readme.rst

     {% if_allowed user can_view thing %}
         {{thing.get_absolute_url}}
     {% else %}
-        You no can view!
+        For horst's eyes only
     {% end_if_allowed %}

-If your username is not horst, you will see 'You no can view!'.
+If your username is not horst, you will see 'For horst's eyes only'.

 Since django-drapes is not organized as an app, both of these tags have to be manually registered to be used in templates.
 You can do